ssanin82/mk-rl-stocks/README.md

 #### `risk_taking_multiplier`
 - **Type**: `float`
-- **Default**: `1.5`
+- **Default**: `1.0`
 - **Description**: Multiplier applied to most reward/penalty components.
-Higher values make the model more risk-taking and aggressive.
 Values > 1.0 amplify rewards and penalties, encouraging more active trading.
-Typical range: 1.0-2.0.
+Values < 1.0 reduce the impact of rewards/penalties, making the model more conservative.
+A value of 1.0 provides neutral scaling.
+Typical range: 0.3-2.0.

 #### Penalties